glasnt/blog/_posts/2016-07-04-on-el-capitan-niggles.md

 title: On El Capitan Niggles
 ---

+*note: I currently use OSX on my work machine, and because buildchains, I'm a few months late in upgrading.
+So I didn't have to live through the apparent patching and repatching of El Cap.
+But as a late adopter, this should have "just worked", right?*

 You'd think that upgrading from one operating system, Yosemite, on a dedicated hardware platform to the new operating system, El Capitan, would be a completely seamless experience.
 But it's not.
 It's not as bad as [some upgrades](2014-09-20-installing-ubuntu-14-04-on-uefi-hardware.html), but it's not niggle-free.